 2. Slow speed

 Slow speed is a killer.
 In this time of advanced technology, people’s minds have been tuned to expect everything instantly.
-Ideally, a site takes more than 3 seconds to open, makes your users wait too long.
+Ideally, a site takes more than 3 seconds to open, making your users wait too long.

 Pro tip: you do not have to bring down your entire.
 Consider changing up the way you do things; resize the media you upload, incorporate browser caching, cut down on plugins, widgets, and sidebars, among others.